jamesw201/infrastructure-graph/README.md

 [ ] deploy to lambda function
 [ ] query the AST
 [ ] create SRE pipeline including notebooks and Slack alarm posts

+[ ] refactor the terraform/json structs to bring them into line with each other

 [ ] use machine learning to build intuitions based on the AST and supporting data [ ] show graph changes over time in React app